Enterprise-CMCS/macpro-onemac/services/admin/README.md

 #### batchUpdateChangeRequestId

 Update a set of change requests given a csv format input.
-Each id will be updated based on its current transmittalNumber, type, and submittedAt timestamp and prepend a message to the addtionalInfo
+Each id will be updated based on its current transmittalNumber, type, and submittedAt timestamp and prepend a message to the addtionalInfo.
+See batchUpdateChangeRequestId.json for sample event data.
 NOTE: Convert excel to csv and paste the file into aws lambda test event json.
 Then use the format json button in the console to properly format newlines.

 ### Setup